ErickSch/ErickSch/README.md

 **`Hello`**

-I'm a student at ITESM in Mexico, I love programming and I'm currently on my 4th year of my B.S. in Computer Sciences & Technologies.
-I'm originally from Culiacán, Sinaloa but I study in Monterrey, Nuevo León in Mexico.
+I'm a graduate from my B.S. in Computer Sciences & Technologies in 2025 at ITESM in Mexico.
+I'm originally from Culiacán, Sinaloa but I studied in Monterrey, Nuevo León in Mexico.

 **`👨‍💻 I've programmed in:`**